 Remove Worms from Broccoli

 Worms in broccoli don’t have to be a problem.
 Nearly all broccoli worms can be controlled by using products containing Bacillus thuringiensis (Bt).
 This bacterium makes worms sick, eventually killing them; however, it is perfectly safe for plants, humans and other beneficial insects.
 Bt is available at most garden centers and is best used in the afternoon.
-To effectively remove worms from broccoli, spray broccoli plants thoroughly using about one to two teaspoons of liquid detergent per gallon of Bt.
+To effectively remove worms from broccoli, spray broccoli plants thoroughly using about 1 to 2 teaspoons of liquid detergent per gallon of Bt.

 Preventing Broccoli Pests